romoloman/arexibo/README.md

 ## Installation

-A nigly build is provided but it's better to compile from source.
+A nightly build is provided but it's better to compile from source.

 To build from source, you need: